gregbabbert/gregbabbert/README.md

 # Hello, I'm Greg Babbert

 ### About me:
 ##### I'm a fullstack software engineer who graduated from Fullstack Academy's Software Engineering bootcamp.
 I'm currently looking for my first job as a software engineer or web developer.
-Please feel free to connect and/or message me through LinkedIn.
+If you have any job offers or just want to talk please feel free to connect and/or message me through LinkedIn.

-- 🤔 I’m looking for help with finding a job

 [<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/81/LinkedIn_icon.svg/1200px-LinkedIn_icon.svg.png" width="75px" height="75px">](https://www.linkedin.com/in/greg-babbert/)